fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 ## Rationale

-* An `unencrypted Digital Data Record` is used to store any non-sensitive information that may be required to restore funds in the case something goes wrong, including in the case of inheritance after death.
+* An `Unencrypted Data Record` is used to store any non-sensitive information that may be required to restore funds in the case something goes wrong, including in the case of inheritance after death.
+Digital is recommended for ease of copying and less likelihood of copying errors vs hand writing.
-* During maintenance, you check for the recorded errata for the version you're using in case something wrong has been discovered and fixed since you last set up or updated your wallet methods.
-Doing this ensures you stop using flawed methods once the flaw is discovered.
 * Spending large amounts should be done in chunks so that, in case a mistake is made with one chunk or something else goes wrong, only one chunk is lost and the rest are safe.
+* When spending, verifying the destination and amount are correct on the device itself is necessary to protect against the scenario where malicious software sends a different transaction to your device that steals your funds.
 * Running through the *Maintenance* steps more quickly after initial deposit (6 months) than you will subsequently (once per year) is done so that you can verify that you can do it correctly, but if something goes wrong, you're more likely to remember what mistake you might have made (6 months prior).
-* When spending, verifying the destination and amount are correct on the device itself is necessary to protect against the scenario where malicious software sends a different transaction to your device that steals your funds.